 Juran applies this principle specifically to quality in facilitating evolution of time/prioritization quality management.
 As aforementioned the 80/20 Principle, helps narrow focus to pertinent issues in a disciplined manner, discriminating between relevant and extraneous for enhanced efficiency.
 Juran refashioned Pareto’s 80/20 Principle to become a practical resource for quality-management implementation because it facilitates prioritization—separating important from unimportant.

 Hence, Pareto’s 80/20 principle, if logically applied in moderation, may plausibly help me harness +/- 80% of energy into +/- 20% most relevant responsibilities.
-If true, Juran’s view, much like Deming, helps achieve more with less by again demonstrating the presumably inverse-relationship between quantity and quality.
+If true, Juran’s view, much like Deming, helps achieve more with less by again demonstrating the presumably inverse relationship between quantity and quality.
 Thus, Juran innovatively expands Pareto’s 80/20 into a seemingly impressive quality-management formula for economical gains.
-Its near universal application—focusing on fewest perceived most important issues to maximize desired gains—may help clarify objectives amid confusion and/or ambivalence.
+Its near-universal application—focusing on the fewest perceived most important issues to maximize desired gains—may help clarify objectives amid confusion and/or ambivalence.
 Therefore, Juran’s contributions to evolving quality concepts—mitigating wastefulness by re-prioritizing investment (energy, effort, time, money, etc.)—commands respect.
-For these foregoing reasons, Juran’s 80/20 Principle as applied to quality-management impresses me.
+For these foregoing reasons, Juran’s 80/20 Principle as applied to quality management impresses me.

 - Stephen Covey—highly acclaimed author of The Seven Habits of Highly Effective People, Covey proposes a “value-based” approach designed to balance life in professional, personal, and spiritual growth. [xii] These seven habits include: